maelys-mcardle/snowflake/docs/project-structure.md

 ## The `src` directory

-The `src/cli` directory contains the code specific for the command-line program:
+The `src/cli` directory contains the code specific for the interpreter's command-line application.
-* This is a front-end for the interpreter.
-* The `src/cli` directory contains the code for running the interpreter from the command-line.
-* The `src/cli/headers` directory is specific to the header files for that command-line code.

 The `src/core` directory contains the code for the inner workings of the interpreter:
 * This is the back-end of the interpreter.